Tania Kolinko / Shutterstock.com

 Rawpixel.com / Shutterstock.com

-There used to be three options for coffee: cream or sugar, or both.
+There used to be three options for coffee: cream, sugar or both.
 Now, it can take almost as long to order a skinny, half-caf, grande moccachino with whip as it does to drink it.

 11. Incandescent light bulbs